hackintosh-club/ASUS-VC66-C2-MiniPC-OpenCore/README.en.md

 ### Notes

- - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) or [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) build your SMBIOS
+ - Use [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) build your SMBIOS
+ - Intel  WiFi driver ([AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases) in this EFI is only applicable to MacOS 14.3.1 Sonoma below.
+Please download and replace this driver yourself when installing other MacOS versions
+ - Intel WiFi Not Supported Airdrop

 ### Bios Setup